 In its first week of round-the-clock operation, PokerStars Pennsylvania has had cash-game player counts averaging in the high 300s.
 That’s more than quadruple the traffic seen in New Jersey at the moment.

-It could be that PokerStars is acting exceedingly cautious because PA online poker is a brand-new market.
+It could be that PokerStars is acting exceedingly cautious because online poker in PA is a brand-new market.
 It could also be that the proximity of PACOOP to the winter holidays is of concern.

 Either way, we’re probably going to see a lot of PACOOP events draw prize pools of double their guarantees or more.
 If that happens, we’ll likely see bigger guarantees for the inevitable PASCOOP and next year’s PACOOP.